Victoria Legal Aid

-Victoria Legal Aid (VLA), formerly the Legal Aid Commission of Victoria, is an organisation that provides information, legal advice and education with a focus on the prevention and early resolution of legal problems.
+Victoria Legal Aid (VLA), formerly the Legal Aid Commission of Victoria, is an Australian organisation that provides information, legal advice and education.

-They prioritise intensive legal services, such as legal advice and representation, to those who need it the most.
-They also recognise the connections between legal and social issues and advocate for change.

 As a statutory authority, VLA operates under the Legal Aid Act 1978 and is funded by the Australian Government for matters that fall under Commonwealth law, and the Victorian state government.
 The majority of Commonwealth law matters fall within the family law jurisdiction.
 Another source of funding is from the public purpose fund, made up of interest paid on money that is collected by the Legal Services Board from solicitors' trust accounts.

-VLA also administers Commonwealth and state government funding of Community Legal Centres within Victoria.
-Community legal centres (CLCs) are independent community organisations that provide free advice, casework and legal education to their communities.
-VLA administers funding for the majority of CLCs in Victoria and the Federation of Community Legal Centres through the CLC Funding Program, ensuring that centres meet their service agreements.
-It also focuses on supporting the professional development of the sector through joint training initiatives.